 Please Note: Maui Winery will no longer be offering wine tasting and bathrooms to any tour company after May.
 Between the small bathrooms and 4 tasting stations, they are unable to provide a wine tasting experience to tour company guests that properly represents the Tedeschi Winery mission of providing an enjoyable experience.

 Tedeschi Winery in Maui

 Hawaii’s oldest, most famous winery is a true find.
 Located on the rolling slopes of Haleakala in Ulupalakua, it’s quaint ambiance and impressive wine menu is much appreciated after a long day on the road.
-Sample Maui’s fine wines, picnic area and gift shop.
+Be sure to sample Maui’s fine wines (be sure to take some home), hang out at the picnic area and explore the gift shop.

-The history of the area is evident and tastefully displayed, with pride, all over the property.
+Throughout Rose Ranch the history of the area is tastefully displayed, with pride, all over the property in the form of photos, paintings and other types of art and architecture.
 The vine-covered sugar mill, the lava rock dairy (now a fermentation plant for the winery), and even the old plantation jail is now used as a private wine tasting room.

-The Tedeschi Winery was created with the planting of it’s first grape vines in 1974.
-The owners realized that there was an abundance of other tropical fruit, especially pineapples, readily available on Maui, so they tried their luck at creating a pineapple wine, the first of which became Maui Blanc.
-Today it’s a successfully run winery situated in one of the most remote spots on earth!
+The Tedeschi Winery was born with the planting of it’s first grape vines, back in 1974.
+About this time it became obvious to the owners that there was an abundance of other tropical fruit, especially pineapples, readily available on Maui.
+Inspired, they tried their luck at creating a pineapple wine, the first of which became Maui Blanc.
+Today it’s a wildly successful winery, known for it’s unique tropical flavors and, of course, it’s location.
+After all, it is situated in one of the most remote spots on earth!